krillavilla/Data_Structures_And_Algorithms/unscramble_cs_problems.md

 #### Time-Complexity
 - Student provides a text file accurately explaining their run time analysis (Worst-Case Big-O Notation) for each solution they produced.

+#### My Experience

+I worked on the Unscramble Computer Science Problems project and received positive feedback for using efficient data structures in Python.
+However, I struggled with the time complexity for Task 3, which required a linear time solution.
+After extensive research, I successfully implemented an algorithm that met the linear time complexity requirement.
+This experience reinforced my problem-solving skills and deepened my understanding of algorithmic efficiency.
+Thanks to the valuable feedback and guidance I received, I am now more confident in my ability to analyze and optimize code.